Jack Norris (activist): Honors and awards

 Norris won VegNews magazine's Columnist of the Year award for 2003 and 2004.

 In 2005, Norris was elected to the Animal Rights Hall of Fame.

-Norris is one of several people who provided information used in the writing of the book Striking at the Roots: A Practical Guide to Animal Activism (2008) by Mark Hawthorne.

 Personal life

 Norris married vegan chef Alex Bury on September 11, 2008, in front of a KFC restaurant in Toronto, Canada.
 After the wedding, the guests were served vegan sandwiches that KFC had recently introduced to the public.
+Norris and Bury divorced in 2023.
 Norris lives in St. Petersburg, Florida.